about-hugo/about-hugo.github.io/content/examples/wiki-to-hugo.md

 ![](/screenshots/big/github-wiki.jpg)

-Github Wikis are repositories themselves, with pages that can be edited in markdown format.

-This makes them an option for first collaborative markdown content creation before a website is set up.
+Github Wikis are very simple wikis which can be attached to a github repo.
+As they allow to use github flavoured markdown as their content format, they can be a starting point to collect content in a team with a minimum setup.

+Github Wikis are git repositories themselves, which allows for the content to be edited not only online, but also with your local editing tools and using git as a tool for version control and to solve merge conflicts.

+With an educational license, they can be created for private repos making them also private, which makes them feasible for collection content that may not (yet) be published.